Use Markdown within Zettelstore

 You should be aware that Markdown is a super-set of HTML.
 The body of any HTML document is also a valid Markdown document.
 If you write your own zettel, this is probably not a problem.

 However, if you receive zettel from others, you should be careful.
 An attacker might include malicious HTML code in your zettel.
-For example, HTML allows to embed JavaScript, a full-sized programming language that drives many web sites.
+For example, HTML allows embedding JavaScript, a full-featured programming language that drives many websites.
 When a zettel is displayed, JavaScript code might be executed, sometimes with harmful results.

 By default, Zettelstore prohibits any HTML content.
 If you want to relax this rule, you should take a look at the startup configuration key insecure-html.